Arccotangent/numberrain/doc/scripting/VARIABLES.md

 ## Usage

 All variables are assigned their values by means of an `ASSIGN` statement.
-There is no `=` operator like in most programming and scripting languages.
+There is currently no `=` operator like in most programming and scripting languages.

 `ASSIGN var;` - Copies the value in the result register into a variable named `var`.